Guide · Updated 2026 04

-Sabrina Carpenter’s Espresso: 10 Slang Terms Every English Learner Should Know
+Sabrina Carpenter's Espresso: 16 Modern Slang Terms Explained

 If you have been on social media lately, you have heard the catchy hook of Sabrina Carpenter’s hit song.
 Beyond the melody, the lyrics are a goldmine for modern English slang.